planetenamek/DiscoSteem-Bot/README.md

 - $delete-all : This function resets the post-saved.json file to zero.
 - $count : This function simply counts the number of articles you have selected and which are in post-saved.json
 - $more-info : This feature will allow you to display a list of links to the most visited sites by Steemians.
 Of course you can mention an @ and the links will be displayed with your @ in the link, which will allow you to consult directly your information or that of any Steemians.

-#### For all users:

-Configure in config.json the parameter **postSubmissionChan** all links and descriptions posted on this channel will go directly to the channel you configured with **savingSubmissionChan**.

-#### For moderators and curators

-Configure in config.json the parameter **curationChan** all links and descriptions posted on this channel will go directly to the channel you have configured with **savingChan**.

-In addition to being saved in a different channel, the data will be saved in the file **post-saved.json** which will allow you to process them much more quickly and simply.

-**WARNING** : For more consistency think of configuring the permissions of your **curationChan** so that nobody can write there, but simply add reactions.
-This will allow you to have a very clean channel and therefore a better visibility to view the selected articles.

-We have implemented the $rank function to display a Steem user's rank.
-The function calculates the VEST and returns the rank and number of VEST remaining to reach the next level.
+- We also added a new filter on the StreamOp function, you can now follow the votes of an account on a specific tag.
+The bot will display a message in a channel that you have defined beforehand, with the different information on the voted article (voting weight, author and post link).
+To activate this function, simply configure the new parameters in the config.json file (trackerVoter and tagTrackerVoter)

 ### Bug fixing

-Stream's function was struggling to last over time.
-We have corrected the major problems and now you can Streamer the Steem blockchain without interruption.

-We also added a function allowing the bot to detect its disconnection, which allows us to restart it immediately.

-We've added a feature that allows you to delete messages quickly and easily.
-With the $clear function add the number of messages (max 100) to delete and the bot will clean your Discord channel in a split second.
+- The setGame (deprecated ) function has been modified by the setActivity function.

+### About the code

+Compared to version 0.2.1, we have reviewed the entire code architecture.
+You will notice in the./actions/ folder that we have added two:

+- discord-module.js
+- steem-module.js

+The functions being more and more numerous, we wanted to keep a clear code.
+You will therefore find in each file the functions specific to each platform (steem, discord).
+This makes it easier to read and add new functions.

+You will notice in particular that the code in cmd-bot.js is much clearer because we no longer have this gigantic list of "require".

 ## Function of the bot

 **To make it simple, here is the result of the **$help** command from DiscoSteem-Bot, you will find all the features supported for the moment.**

 - **$last-post** followed by the author of your choice, displays the link to the author's latest article.
-- **$created** takes two parameters separated by spaces. the first one is the tag you want to display and the second one is the number (min = 1, max = 15) of items to display.
+- **$created** takes two parameters separated by spaces. the first one is the tag you want to display. and the second one is the number (min = 1, max = 15) of items to display.
 ***This option is reserved for the administrator and anyone who has permission to edit a channel.***
-- **search** does an article search based on the parameters you specify. ***- Ex: $search planetenamek fr 30 -*** will search in my last 30 articles and return all articles containing the tag **FR**
+- **$search** does an article search based on the parameters you specify. ***- Ex: $search planetenamek fr 30 -*** will search in my last 30 articles and return all articles containing the tag **FR**.
 - **$bal** displays the wallet of the Steem account of your choice. ***- Ex: $bal planetenamek -*** will display my wallet.
-***Each command ($...) that requires a parameter must be separated by a space***
+***Each command ($...) that requires a parameter must be separated by a space***.
-- **$curate_Description of your post here_Full Steemit link to your post** saves those information on "curateChan" or on "savingSubmissionChan"
+- **$curate_Description of your post here_Full Steemit link to your post** saves those information on "curateChan" or on "savingSubmissionChan".
-- **$clear** deletes messages from the channel you are on. **- Ex : $clear 30 -**
+- **$clear** deletes messages from the channel you are on. **- Ex : $clear 30 -**.
-- **$rank** Displays the rank of the user of your choice. (minnow, dolphin, orca)
+- **$rank** Displays the rank of the user of your choice. (minnow, dolphin, orca).
+- **$display-post** Displays the contents of the post-saved.json file.
+- **$delete-post** Delete a post present in post-saved.json according to its ID.
+- **$delete-all** Deletes all content in post-saved.json.
+- **$count** Count the number of elements present in post-saved.json
+- **$more-info** Displays a link list containing many related Steem accounts (steemitboard, steemworld etc..)

 ### StreamOperation

 You can now display the Steemit articles of your choice directly on your Discord server.
 Change the settings to suit your needs in the **config.json**.

 You can specify **a single principalTag** and as **many altTags as you like**.
 The bot will sort the articles and send them to the channels you specify in the **config.json** file.

+You can also track the votes of the account you use for post steem curation on a specific tag.
+The bot will display a message on the channel you have chosen.
+This message will contain the different information about the vote in question.

 ## Install